 This measure reports on the social and emotional wellbeing of Indigenous Australians.
-This is a holistic concept for Indigenous Australians, health is not just the physical wellbeing of the individual but the social, emotional and cultural wellbeing of the whole community (Dudgeon et al. 2014; Gee et al. 2014; SHRG 2004).
+This is a holistic concept.
+For Indigenous Australians, health is not just the physical wellbeing of the individual but the social, emotional and cultural wellbeing of the whole community (Dudgeon et al. 2014; Gee et al. 2014; SHRG 2004).

-Overall: In 2012-13 in the Northern Territory, the age-standardised rate for Indigenous Australians aged 18 and over who reported high or very high levels of psychological distress was 22%, compared with 8% for non-Indigenous Australians.
+Overall: In 2012-13 in Victoria, the age-standardised rate for Indigenous Australians aged 18 and over who reported high or very high levels of psychological distress was 32%, compared with 11% for non-Indigenous Australians